jundalisay/superblist/content/en/research/poincare/science/chapter-01b.md

 a × b = b × a
 ```

-The theorem has just been proved for b = 1.
-We can verify analytically that if it be true for b = β it will be
-true for b = β + 1.
+The theorem has just been proved for `b = 1`.
+We can verify analytically that if it be true for b = β it will be true for `b = β + 1`.